mdipierro/mdpcl/README.md

     compiled = c99.compile()
     print compiled.factorial(10)

-The last function call `compiled.factorial(10)` runs the C-compiled version of the ``factorial`` function. `.compiled()` creates and imports a python module containing all the decorated functions (they call each other).
+The function call `compiled.factorial(10)` runs the C-compiled version of the ``factorial`` function. `.compiled()` creates and imports a python module containing all the decorated functions.
 It returns a module with the compiled functions, `compiled`.
+Compiled functions can call other compiled functions.

 ## Convert Python Code into OpenCL code and run it with PyOpenCL